 1. What is Chuseok?
 The meaning of Korean Mid-Autumn Festival

-Chuseok (秋夕 – autumn harvest) refers to the night of the fullest and most beautiful moon in autumn.
-According to Korean beliefs, Chuseok is the time when they get closer to heaven and earth and their ancestors, creating conditions to express gratitude for the bountiful harvest.
-In addition, this is also the time when people enjoy the sweet fruits after a year of hard work and wish for a favorable new season.
+Chuseok (秋夕 – autumn harvest) is the term used to refer to the night of the fullest and most beautiful moon in autumn.
+According to Korean beliefs, Chuseok is the time when they get closer to heaven and earth and their ancestors, creating an opportunity to express gratitude for the bountiful harvest.
+In addition, this is also the time when people enjoy the sweet fruits of a year of hard work and pray for a favorable new season.

 In Korean, chuseok means autumn full moon.